 How do you clean curtains?

-'The bottom edges of your curtains are the first to really show the dirt,' says Victoria.
-‘It's because they sit on the floor or windowsill.
+'The bottom edges of your curtains are the first to really show the dirt,' says Victoria from Hillarys.
+'It's because they sit on the floor or windowsill.
 Dusting and vacuuming sills and flooring will help.
 Curtains will benefit from a regular clean, too - use the brush attachment on your vacuum, working top to bottom, front and reverse of your curtains when closed.
 You can also take them to the dry cleaners.'

 Get the Ideal Home Newsletter